 Are you hoping to visit Yala national park but like to avoid the crowd?
 It is only 1-hour drive to Bundala national park from Yale wildlife reserve.
 Bundala national park is located adjoining the Yala wildlife reserve and in Bundala also visitors can see the most animal that roams in the Yala national park.
 Bundala is rank among the best places to spot a large number of bird species.
 Bundala is included in every bird watching tour in Sri Lanka.
 Bundala is the resting place of bird that migrates to the southern hemisphere in the months of October to March from Europe.

-Muthurajawela wetland is located about 20 km from the commercial centre, Colombo of Sri Lanka.
+Muthurajawela wetland is located about 20 km from the commercial centre, Colombo city tour of Sri Lanka.
 It is a heaven for nature lovers.
 Muthurajawela is abundant of various species of mangroves and its inhabitants.
 It is inhabited by a large number of fish species, animals such as Crocodile, monitors, monkeys, deer, reptiles, birds and insects.
 It can be described as a must visited place for bird watchers, animal lovers and nature enthusiasts.

 A large number of shallow waterways flow into the wetland, nourishing it with the earth residue.
 Hence it is very rich in various types of mangroves.
 Muthurajawela acts as a floodwater trapper, allowing the excess water flows into it during the heavy rain.
 It can be best explored by a boat; a boat tour through the wetland on the shallow waterways allows you to enjoy the riverine environment of this natural wetland.